Trains77/LinuxSystemUpdate/README.md

 Yay: For ArchLinux based distros, this will be used over pacman (With AUR)

-ChromeBrew: For chromebooks in developer mode with Chromebrew installed
+Crew: For chromebooks in developer mode with Chromebrew installed

 Yum: For Fedora based distros, Yum will be used over DNF

 DNF: For Fedora based distros

+Zypper: For OpenSUSE based distros

 Flatpak: For all distros with Flatpak installed